backdrop-contrib/ISBN2node/README.md

 ISBN2node 1.4 for Backdrop 1.x
 =========

 ISBN2node enables you to create nodes in a book archive based on ISBN's.
 ISBN's or International Standard Book Numbers are unique identifiers for books, and based on ISBN you can gather quite a bit of information about a book as well as find its cover.
 The module will allow users to easily build archives of physical books based on these book's ISBN's.

+The module creates a new content type called ISBN2node-book, which can be configured.

 Required Modules